Nursing Practice Act.

 (b) All applicants for licensure shall consent to a criminal history record check.
 Refusal to consent to a criminal history record check may constitute grounds for the Board to deny licensure to an applicant.
 The Board shall ensure that the State and national criminal history of an applicant applying for initial licensure as a registered nurse or licensed practical nurse either by examination pursuant to G.S.
 90-171.29 or G.S.
 90-171.30 or without examination pursuant to G.S.
 90-171.32 is checked.
 The Board may request a criminal history record check for applicants applying for reinstatement of licensure pursuant to G.S.90-171.35 or returning to active status pursuant to G.S.
 90-171.36 as a registered nurse or licensed practical nurse.

-The Board shall be responsible for providing to the North Carolina Department of Justice the fingerprints of the applicant to be checked, a form signed by the applicant consenting to the criminal record check and the use of fingerprints and other identifying information required by the State or National Repositories, and any additional information required by the Department of Justice.
+The Board shall be responsible for providing to the North Carolina Department of Public Safety the fingerprints of the applicant to be checked, a form signed by the applicant consenting to the criminal record check and the use of fingerprints and other identifying information required by the State or National Repositories, and any additional information required by the Department of Public Safety.
 The Board shall keep all information obtained pursuant to this section confidential.

 (1) The level of seriousness of the crime.